wernerdaehn/CC3D-CableCam-Controller/README.md

 MCU used is [STM32F405RG](http://www.st.com/en/microcontrollers/stm32f405rg.html) Board used: Any CC3D Revolution or clone, e.g. F4 Advanced Flight Controller by Bob Forooghi [example board](http://www.getfpv.com/f4-advanced-flight-controller.html)

+## Quickstart
+1. Connect the ESC to the Servo1 pins.
+This will later power the board as well.
+ESC should be turned off for now.
+1. Connect the receiver (SumPPM or SBus) to the Main USART, the pin called SBus RX1 on above F4 controller
+1. Provide power to the receiver by connecting its Vcc and Gnd to Servo5 Vcc and Gnd
+1. Hall sensor board is powered by Servo6 Vcc and Gnd and its two input signals are connected to Servo5 and Servo6 signal pins
+1. Install the ST provided DfuSe utility from the bottom of [this page](http://www.st.com/en/development-tools/stsw-stm32080.html)
+1. Run the installed DfuSe program
+1. Connect the board to your computer via USB and while doing so, keep the boot button pressed
+1. As this activates the STM32F4 hardware bootloader and no firmware runs, only the orange power LED should be on.
+If the blue Status LED does blink, the firmware is active.
+Try again above step.
+1. Download the firmware from this project https://github.com/wernerdaehn/CC3D-CableCam-Controller/blob/master/bin/Debug/CableCamControllerF4.dfu
+1. Flash the firmware following this guide - starting with Step 4: http://kiss.flyduino.net/dwkb/flash-fc-pc/
+1. ...

 ## Goals
 The most simple way to control a cablecam is by connecting the RC receiver to the motor controller (=ESC, speed controller) and control it like a RC car.
 But this has multiple limitations the CableCam Controller tries to solve: